A temporary getaway - three monasteries in Austria

 Sisters of Mary of Carmel offer Kneipp and Traditional European Medicine (TEM)

-Quite different are the other monasteries we visit on our trip to Upper Austria.
+Quite different are the other nunneries we visit on our trip to Upper Austria.
 Both are run by the Sisters of Mary of Carmel.
 The first of these nunneries is located in Bad Mühllacken at the entrance to the Pesenbachtal, the second is located on a hilltop in Bad Kreuzen and offers a view of the Alps on the horizon.
-Both monasteries do not look like a religious institution at first sight.
-Rather, they are reminiscent of spa hotels or spa hotels and are also located in a beautiful landscape.
+Both nunneries do not look like a religious institution at first sight.
+Rather, they are reminiscent of spa hotels or wellness hotels and are also located in a beautiful landscape.
 Only when we meet the sisters, it becomes clear that they are run by the Order of the Sisters of Mary.

 Bad Kreuzen - herb bed with a view of the Alps - three monasteries